Simon Hinkler: The Mission

 In late 1985 Wayne Hussey and Craig Adams left The Sisters of Mercy and formed The Mission with Hinkler and drummer Mick Brown (of Red Lorry Yellow Lorry).
 In early 1986 they embarked on their first European tour, supporting The Cult.
 They released two singles independently, both reaching No.1 in the UK alternative charts, before signing a worldwide record deal with Phonogram (now Universal).

 Their first single for the new label, "Stay with Me", went straight into the UK chart at No. 30 followed by their debut album, God's Own Medicine, at No. 14.
 They continued to release hit singles including anthemic classics such as "Wasteland", "Tower of Strength", "Beyond the Pale", "Deliverance" and "Butterfly on a Wheel".
 Total worldwide album sales to date have exceeded three million.
 Hinkler left the Mission during their 1990 US tour, but made guest appearances on later dates towards the end of the final UK leg of the tour and at Finsbury Park the following year.

-After leaving the Mission, he recorded an album called A Room Full of This in his home studio with Mark Gouldthorpe (former Artery vocalist) under the name "The Wing Commander" and which was released in 1992.
+After leaving the Mission, he recorded an album called A Room Full of This in his home studio with Mark Gouldthorpe (former Artery vocalist) under the name "The Flight Commander" and which was released in 1994.
 This was the pair's second album together.
-Their first was Wing Commander Solitude and the Snake was recorded shortly before he joined the Mission, and so the project was put hold.
+Their first was Flight Commander Solitude and the Snake was recorded shortly before he joined the Mission, and so the project was put hold.

 When Hussey decided to disband The Mission permanently in 2008, after twenty-two years of activity, he invited Hinkler to join the then current lineup on tour.
 He played with the band for four nights in Germany before moving onto the final four nights at the O2 Shepherd's Bush Empire, London from Wednesday 27 February through to Saturday 1 March 2008.
 The performances were subsequently released on the DVD The Mission: The Final Chapter.

 In December 2010 Hussey announced live shows featuring a re-formation of the original line-up (minus drummer Mick Brown) of The Mission to celebrate the band's 25th anniversary.
 Initially two dates were announced for October 2011 at London O2, Brixton and O2, Leeds.
 However, in June 2011 Hussey announced extra tour dates in Europe in October and November 2011.

 In October 2011, Hinkler began to perform once more with a re-formed Mission, and he has been a permanent member since then.
 Two more Mission albums featuring Hinkler, Craig Adams and Hussey have so far been released, namely The Brightest Light (2013) and Another Fall from Grace (2016).